Song Car-Tunes: History

-The first films in the new series used standards such as The Sidewalks of New York (released 5 February 1929) and Old Black Joe.
+The first films in the new series used standards such as The Sidewalks of New York (released on 5 February 1929) and Old Black Joe.
 The series continued with new productions of songs previously released in the earlier series, such as Daisy Bell, Good Bye, My Lady Love, Mother Pin a Rose On Me, Oh!
 How I Hate to Get Up in the Morning, and Come Take a Trip in My Airship, released by Paramount Pictures for nine years.

 Many of the Screen Songs featured popular stars of stage, radio, and records such as Ethel Merman, Rudy Vallee, Lillian Roth, The Mills Brothers, and the Boswell Sisters.
 Starting in 1934, the Screen Songs series focused on the big bands of the "Swing Era", such as Abe Lyman, Shep Fields, Gus Arnheim, Hal Kemp, Jack Denny, Vincent Lopez, Henry King, Jay Freeman, Jerry Baline, Bert Block, Frank Dailey, and Jimmy Dorsey.

 The "Screen Songs" concept was revised in a special edition of the Technicolor Noveltoons series in 1945 with When G. I. Johnny Comes Home Again, and the series officially returned in 1947 with The Circus Comes to Clown and continued until 1951.
 Paramount attempted to revive the series in 1963 after the television success of Sing Along With Mitch with the cartoon Hobo's Holiday.

 The concept of the "Bouncing Ball" has become such an established cultural icon, that it has been used in television commercials to sell all sorts of products from sleeping tablets to cat food.
 Just before retiring in 1968, Dave Fleischer used a form of the "Bouncing Ball" for the ending of Thoroughly Modern Millie where he shot cutout animation to "bounce" the head of Beatrice Lillie over the lyrics to the title song.

 List of Song Car-Tunes

-See Screen Songs for sound reissues in Cinephone and released independently by Alfred Weiss.
+Screen Songs for sound reissues in Cinephone were released independently by Alfred Weiss.